deadlysyn/grouper/README.md

 encryption enabled, so this is just about layers of protection at this point!), you need [aws-vault](https://github.com/99designs/aws-vault#installing).

-Technically you don't need the AWS CLI or aws-vault installed.
+Technically you don't need the AWS CLI or `aws-vault` installed.
 You can simply curl the API!
 These are requirements of the `groupadd` convenience wrapper.
-That said, if you're doing other things which routinely use the AWS CLI, you should be using aws-vault!
+That said, if you're doing other things which routinely use the AWS CLI, you should be using `aws-vault`!

 #### `curl` and `jq`